 Still, even when I’m not feeling particularly optimistic, I try to help others to look on the bright side, to look forward to when things will actually get done and not just drag on forever.
 Right now, humanity is just dragging its collective feet, hoping for a savior.

 Humanity just needs to take a step back and realize just how much we’ve lost ourselves.
 We need to get back to intelligent discourse, beautiful art, and true cultural progress.
-The trick is, we need to be just a little more optimistic.
+The trick is, we need to find just a little more optimism in our daily lives.

 ~ Amelia <3